atimin/is-this-helpful/README.rst

 Is This Helpful?
 ================

-Is This Helpful (ITH) is a simple web service to get feedback about you online documentation.
+Is This Helpful (ITH) is a simple web service to get feedback about your online documentation.

 Usage
 -----